Scottish Social Housing Charter (SSHC)

 Each year the Council’s Leadership Panel will consider the evidence to support the level of assurance against each of the requirements.

-View the Report and Assurance Action Plan approved by the Council’s Leadership Panel on 17 September 2019
+View the Annual Assurance Statement approved by Leadership Panel on 24 November 2020

 The content and design of our annual performance newsletter has been developed in consultation with involved tenants.